Skip to content

 Snapchat Download Screen representing the Snapchat Lawsuits filed by File Abuse Lawsuit

 If your child was sexually exploited, groomed, or harmed by someone who contacted them through Snapchat, it's not your fault, and it's not your child's fault.
 Since social media and our devices have become such a big part of our lives, and especially our kids' lives, there are more vulnerabilities than ever.
+Children and teen users are now exposed to online sexual predators on Snapchat.

 That fact is currently on display in yet another major tech lawsuit, this time against Snapchat, which alleges the platform's very design may be enabling harm.
 Now, Snap Inc., the parent company of Snapchat, will have to defend itself in court.